-Why Thousands of Veterans May Be Eligible for Compensation for Defective Earplugs
+Why Veterans May Be Eligible for the 3m Earplug Lawsuit

 In Michigan and across the nation, veteran military members are stepping forward to seek the compensation they deserve in the wake of the verdict of the 3M Earplug Lawsuit.

-At Cochran, Kroll, & Associates, P.C. we stand with veterans of the United States military in pursuing justice and fully believe that 3M must be held accountable for their negligent actions and the harm they caused.
-This is why our team of top personal injury lawyers, led by personal injury specialist and managing partner Terry Cochran, proudly works to represent the many men and women of the American Armed Forces who have been so unjustly affected by defective 3M Combat Earplugs.
+At Cochran, Kroll, & Associates, P.C. we stand with veterans of the United States military and the Department of Veterans Affairs in pursuing justice and fully believe that 3M must be held accountable for their negligent actions and the harm they caused.
+This is why our team of top personal injury lawyers, led by personal injury specialist and managing partner Terry Cochran, proudly works to represent the many men and women of the American Armed Forces who have been so unjustly affected by defective 3M Combat Arms Earplugs.

 We have developed the following go-to guide to help veterans in Michigan better understand the how, when, and – most importantly – who of the 3M Earplug Lawsuit and why thousands of more veterans across the nation may be eligible to obtain compensation for defective combat earplugs.